 This plaque, which is located at the frontier park adjacent to the railroad depot, shows the original intended outline of the city of Cheyenne as envisioned by General Greenville Dodge when the city was founded on July 4, 1869.
 Originally, the four square mile was conceived on a northwest to southeast orientation rather than a north-south/east-west orientation in order to maximize exposure to the sun in the cold winter months.
 With the growth of the city, the boundaries of Cheyenne have grown vastly beyond General Dodge's original boundaries.
 The colors on the map show the original historical districts: Downtown, Rainsford, Lakeview, and Capitol.
 Many older houses are located in these areas, some that date back to the turn of the 20th Century.
 Photo taken 09/06/05.

 This is a close-up of the trailblazer shields at the Lincolnway intersection on southbound Wyoming 212/College Drive.
 Note that Business Loop I-80 is signed as "To Interstate 80" on southbound Wyoming 212.
+Ahead, Business loop I-80 and Wyoming 212 share pavement until the two routes meet Interstate 80.
 Photo taken 09/06/05.

-After the intersection with Greeley Highway, southbound Business Loop I-25, Business U.S. 87, and Wyoming 212 follow College Drive west toward Interstate 25.
+Skipping ahead past the vicinity of Laramie County Community College (LCCC) and also after the intersection with U.S. 85/Greeley Highway, southbound Business Loop I-25, Business U.S. 87, and Wyoming 212 follow College Drive west toward Interstate 25.
 Note the use of a trailblazer for Interstate 25 followed by a Wyoming 212 reassurance shield.
 Photo taken 09/06/05.

 A traffic signal is located here at the intersection between College Drive and Walterscheid Street.
 Photo taken 09/06/05.